Kuba7500/Thrustmaster_TMX_Driver/README.md

 1. **Clone this repository:**

-In terminal of your choice type: git clone https://github.com/Kuba7500/Thrustmaster_TMX_Driver.git
+- In terminal of your choice type: git clone https://github.com/Kuba7500/Thrustmaster_TMX_Driver.git

-2. **Make sure we have needed permissions**
+2. **Run the installation script**

-After cloning the repo, you have to enter the folder where you've cloned it by simply typing: cd (your folder destination).
+- To install it, run this command in the terminal: **sudo bash ./install.sh** It's very important to not forget that **bash**

-When you make sure, that you are in the right folder you only need to run a command (and this is for the first time installing):
+3. **Follow the instructions shown in your terminal**
-**chmod +x install.sh**
+- When everything is done, close the window and your steering wheel should work.

-3. **Run the installation script**
+4. **If there is an error related to no permissions**

-To install it, run this command in the terminal: **sudo bash ./install.sh** It's very important to not forget that **bash**
+- If you want to get rid of the permissions issue, go to your cloned folder and

-4. **Follow the instructions shown in your terminal** When everything is done, close the window and your steering wheel should work.
+  type: **chmod +x install.sh** , after doing so, there should be no permission issue.

 ## Uninstalling

-To uninstall drivers for your Thrustamster TMX you need to type out just 1, simple command:
+- To uninstall drivers for your Thrustamster TMX you need to type out just 1, simple command:

-**sudo bash ./install.sh uninstall**
+  **sudo bash ./install.sh uninstall** (Dont forget that "uninstall" argument!)

-(Dont forget that "uninstall" argument!)
+If you encounter any issues installing, please contact me through e-mail or discord. jakubjaki55@gmail.com - email or kxzrt123 - discord